KarAshutosh/karashutosh.github.io/blogs/blog4.md

 ### **Change the href of the link within the O-Saft product description**

-1. By searching for *O-Saft* directly via the REST API with [http://localhost:3000/rest/products/search?q=o-saft](http://localhost:3000/rest/products/search?q=o-saft) you will learn that it’s database ID is `9`.
+1. By searching for *O-Saft* directly via the REST API with [http://localhost:3000/rest/products/search?q=o-saft](http://localhost:3000/rest/products/search?q=o-saft) you will learn that it's database ID is `9`.
 2. Submit a `PUT` request to [http://localhost:3000/api/Products/9](http://localhost:3000/api/Products/9) with:
     - `{"description": "<a href=\"https://owasp.slack.com\" target=\"_blank\">More...</a>"}` as body
     - and `application/json` as `Content-Type`